 6. Our priorities in the more important areas under (A) and (B) are highlighted below.

-Hong Kong plays a very active role in the work of the Committee on Anti-Dumping Practices, including monitoring the implementation of the Anti-Dumping Agreement, involvement in relevant dispute cases and, in particular, substantive negotiations relating to anti-circumvention.
+Hong Kong plays a very active role participates activelyin the work of the Committee on Anti-Dumping Practices, including monitoring the implementation of the Anti-Dumping Agreement, involvement in relevant dispute cases and, in particular, substantive negotiations relating to anti-circumvention.
 We will resist any attempt to erode the existing rules.

 The WTO Ministerial Conference in Singapore last December decided to establish two working groups to study issues related to the interaction between trade and competition policy, and the relationship between trade and investment respectively.
 The WTO General Council will keep the work of each body under review, and determine after two years how the work of each body should proceed.

 Hong Kong has been accepted for accession to the plurilateral Agreement on Government Procurement (GPA) and will formally sign the agreement by June this year.
-We shall play a full and active role in the review of the GPA, with particular emphasis on the removal of all discriminatory elements, namely, reciprocity and sectoral non-application provisions in the schedules of other signatories.
+We shall play a full and active role in the review of the GPA, with particular emphasis on the expansion of its coverage and the removal of all discriminatory elements, namely, reciprocity and sectoral non-application provisions in the schedules of other signatories.

 Hong Kong fully supports the objective of sustainable development.
 However, we believe that the pursuit of environmental objectives should not restrict or distort international trade or undermine the fundamental principles of MFN and national treatment.
 We will continue to participate actively in the work of the Committee on Trade and Environment, including the study of the relationship between multilateral environmental agreements and WTO rules, and the enhancement of transparency of trade-related environmental measures maintained by WTO members.

 The TBT Agreement seeks to ensure that technical regulations and standards, as well as testing and certification procedures, do not create unnecessary obstacles to trade.
-Our focus will be on the first Triennial Review of the operation and implementation of the Agreement due to begin this yearbegin in 1997.
+Our focus will be on the first Triennial Review of the operation and implementation of the Agreement due to begin this year begin to begin in 1997.
 A representative of Hong Kong chairs the Committee on Technical Barriers to Trade in 1997.